 - Minor children must reside in the state at least 182 days before filing.

-- A decree for dissolution of marriage cannot be granted sooner than 91 days after Respondent’s formal reply to the summons.
+- A decree for dissolution of marriage cannot be granted sooner than 91 days after the respondent’s formal reply to the summons.

 Parties who can discuss their issues and separate amicably – especially in cases involving children – can complete their divorce quickly.
-However, if you are unable to reach an agreement with your spouse, the experienced Littleton, CO, divorce attorneys at Pickard Law will represent you with the earnest determination needed to ensure your legal rights are protected.
+However, if you are unable to reach an agreement with your spouse, the experienced Littleton divorce attorneys at Pickard Law, P.C., will represent you with the earnest determination needed to ensure your legal rights are protected.

 Colorado law does not recognize traditional joint or sole custody designations but instead uses the term parental responsibility, defined as joint or primary.
 Equal overnight visitation with a minor child is a joint responsibility.
 A parent with fewer than 93 overnight visitations with a minor child is not considered the primary parent.

 Colorado further differentiates between decision-making and residential responsibilities.
 A parent has sole decision-making responsibility when they can make all major decisions regarding their minor children without consulting the other parent.
 Conversely, joint decision-making responsibility is when both parents share decision-making responsibilities.

 If you are unsure about your rights and responsibilities under Colorado child custody law, call the experienced family law attorneys at Pickard Law, P.C., at 303-989-6655.